Oreoluwa Lesi: Career

 Lesi worked with the Education Development Centre, Inc. in the United States as a research assistant and then technology associate.
 She returned to Nigeria in the year 2005.
 In Nigeria, she worked with Lonadek Oil and Gas Consultancy where she managed a CSR Initiative-2020 focused on skills development of young people in the area of science and technology.
 She established W.TEC in the year 2008, when the technology ecosystem was not as vibrant as it has become over the years.
 There was also very little awareness of the gender gap in technology and why closing it mattered in 2008, which made her work more challenging.

 W.TEC now runs several programmes in Lagos, Anambra and Kwara states, including the She Creates Camps and the W.TEC Academy (technology afterschool clubs) and has impacted over 27,000 young women and teachers.
 More recently, W.TEC launched the Inclusive Technology for All (IT4All) project in partnership with the Children's Developmental Centre.
 The project introduces technology and the wider STEM concepts to students with developmental disabilities.

 Some key highlights of her work with W.TEC include partnering with the Dr. Omobola Johnson-led Federal Ministry of Communication Technology in 2014 to develop a nationwide girls club called Digital Girls Club, which piloted in 12 schools in each geopolitical zone and further scaled to more schools across Nigeria.
 The Digital Girls Club featured an engaging curriculum, which was hosted on an online portal that teachers could access and use in their respective schools.

-Oreoluwa was honoured as fellow of Ashoka in 2013.
-In 2009, she bagged an Anita Borg Change Agent Award.